Segmenting proto-halos with vision transformers: Introduction

 Over the past few years, ViTs have emerged as powerful alternatives to CNNs in image analysis, particularly when trained on large datasets.
 However, despite their growing success, their application to proto-halo detection remains unexplored.

 In this work, we aim to bridge that gap.
-We train two types of deep neural networks to predict proto-halo patches from cosmological initial conditions: a CNN based on the V-Net architecture, and a U-Net Transformer (UNETR) \citep{unetr}.
-Both models take as input the initial density field at redshift $z=99$ and output a multi-channel 3D volume representing the predicted proto-halo material.
-The output is segmented into several mass bins, with an additional channel corresponding to voxels predicted not to belong to any halo.
-The result is a probability mask, where each voxel is assigned a value between 0 and 1, indicating the model’s confidence that the voxel belongs to a proto-halo of a given mass range.
+As a first step, we frame proto-halo prediction as a classification problem into several mass bins (plus a non-halo class), rather than a full regression.
+This choice serves as a proof of concept: it reduces computational demands and dataset requirements, while providing a clear benchmark for testing deep learning architectures on this task.
+We train two types of networks to implement this idea: a CNN based on the V-Net architecture, and a U-Net Transformer (UNETR) \citep{unetr}.
+Both take as input the initial density field at redshift $z=99$ and output a multi-channel 3D probability mask, where each voxel is assigned a value between 0 and 1, indicating the model’s confidence that it belongs to a proto-halo of a given mass range.
+Demonstrating success in this simpler framework lays the foundation for future work extending to regression, which will require larger training sets and more powerful hardware.

 The essential structure of the paper is as follows: methods are detailed in section~\ref{sec:methods}, results are presented in section~\ref{sec:results}, and conclusions are provided in section~\ref{sec:summary}.